Rock Eagle 4-H Environmental Education Program: Where Learning Comes to Life!

 Perks & Rewards

-Benefits include an $8.95/hour wage, extensive training, a limited health insurance policy of $3,000, and access to a variety of recreational activities at the property.
-Fully furnished housing with a private bedroom, semi-private bathroom with a suite mate, kitchen, and washer/dryer is provided for $40/week.
-Staff members may also visit and stay overnight for free at the five other Georgia 4-H Centers.
+Benefits include an $13.25/hour wage, extensive training, a limited health insurance policy of $3,000 and access to a variety of recreational activities at the property.
+Fully furnished housing with a private bedroom, semi-private bathroom with a suite mate, kitchen, and washer/dryer is provided for $20/week.
+Staff members may also visit and stay overnight for free at the four other Georgia 4-H Centers.

 The Essentials